 Martha had a high school teacher of science about 1919 or so, named Mr. Blevins.
-It is of interest to know that he also taught me in Dallas, Dallas County, Texas during my ninth grade in 1954, at Alex W. Spence Junior High School, about 35 years later!
-There is also a Miss Bess Wood of Lufkin who taught at that same Dallas school at the time I was there, and who remembers my being there.
+It is of interest to me to know that he also was my teacher in Dallas, Dallas County, Texas during my ninth grade in 1954, at Alex W. Spence Junior High School, about 35 years later!
+There also is a Miss Bess Wood of Lufkin who taught at that same Dallas school at the time I was there, and who remembers my being there.
 She is Lillian's Aunt, Tempy Wood Abney's sister.
 Bess was born March 17,1897.
-In 1987, Bess resided at the Angelina Nursing Home, where Suzanne and I visited her once.
+In 1987, Bess resided at the Angelina Nursing Home, in Lufkin where Suzanne and I visited her once at that time.